 The Taxi Transport Subsidy Scheme provides half price taxi vouchers for over school aged people who can't use public transport because of a severe & permanent disability.
-Phone: 13 77 88 or visit service.nsw.gov.au/transaction/apply-taxi-transport-subsidy-scheme
+Phone 13 77 88 or visit service.nsw.gov.au/transaction/ apply-taxi-transport-subsidy-scheme

-IPTAAS is the Isolated Patients Transport and Accommodation Assistance Scheme.
+Isolated Patients Transport and Accommodation Assistance Scheme (IPTAAS)

 This can help with the cost of travel and accommodation when a patient needs to travel more than 100km or 200km combined per week for specialist medical treatment.
-Phone: 1800 478 227 or visit iptaas.health.nsw.gov.au
+Phone 1800 478 227 or visit iptaas.health.nsw.gov.au

-Pending availability, Transport for Health provides transport to medical appointments in the Illawarra for people who cannot access public transport and cannot afford taxi travel.
-Phone: 4223 8504
+Transport for Health - pending availability, provides transport to medical appointments in the Illawarra for people who cannot use public transport and can't afford taxi transport.
+Phone 4223 8504

 Mobility Parking Scheme provides special parking conditions for people with a mobility disability.
 You can apply at a Service NSW Centre.
-Contact 13 22 13 or visit rms.nsw.gov.au/roads/using-roads/mobility-parking/index.html
+Phone 13 77 88 or visit service.nsw.gov. au/transaction/apply-for-replace-or-renew-amobility-parking-scheme-permit-individual